Kyran Lofthouse: Woking

 On 6 July 2021, Lofthouse returned to Woking on a permanent basis for an undisclosed fee, agreeing to a two-year deal.
 He made his first appearance of the 2021–22 campaign, during the Cards' 2–1 victory at Wealdstone, featuring for the full 90 minutes.
 Similarly to his first Woking goal, Lofthouse once again netted against Altrincham this time in February 2022 with a long range effort (which was eventually awarded as the club's goal of the season) to give The Cards a 2–0 lead, with the game ultimately finishing in a 2–2 draw.
 Within the same month and subsequently manager's, Alan Dowson final game in charge with the Surrey-based side, Lofthouse was forced off with a season-ending injury during their 2–0 defeat to Notts County.
 On 11 May 2022, Lofthouse was announced as The Woking News and Mail Young Player of the Year for the 2021–22 campaign.

+Barnsley

+On 28 July 2023, following his departure from Woking, Lofthouse agreed to join League One club Barnsley on a three-year deal.
+He made his debut during an EFL Cup tie in early August in a 2–2 draw with Tranmere Rovers.

+On 22 September 2023, Lofthouse joined Gateshead on loan until January 2024.
+On 9 January 2024, he joined League Two club Milton Keynes Dons on loan until the end of the season, linking up again with head coach Mike Williamson whom had brought him to Gateshead.

+Burton Albion

+On 3 February 2025, Lofthouse joined fellow League One side Burton Albion on loan for the remainder of the season.

+On 25 July 2025, Lofthouse returned to the Brewers on a permanent deal for an undisclosed fee, signing an initial two-year deal.